-Why do we need to use mode conditioning patch cable?
-The Gigabit Ethernet application standard requires the use of fiber optic light to offer the specified data transmitting rates.
-Usually people use long wave transceiver modules for Gigabit Ethernet.
-These modules have to operate both single mode and multi mode fibers.
-And as we all know, multi-mode fiber manufacturing techniques create index of refraction anomalies along the centerline of the multi-mode fiber core.
-When a highly concentrated single mode fiber optic light is sent into the center of the multi-mode fiberglass, the modes that propagate through the index of refraction anomalies disseminate over time causing modal dispersion.
-This effect is called differential mode delay.
+The calibrated offset fiber is the key part of the mode conditioning cable.
+When a highly concentrated single-mode fiber optic light is sent into the center of the multimode fiberglass, the transmitting laser pulse disseminates over time causing bit errors in the transmission signal.
+This effect is called differential mode delay (DMD).
 Differential mode delay results in reduced bandwidth over distance.
 By permitting the only mode laser launch to become offset from the center of the multi-mode fiber, the mode conditioning patch cord cuts down on the effect of such differential mode delay.

 Copyright © 2002-2018.
 All Rights Reserved.